Statue of Liberty

 How to see the Statue of Liberty for free?

-If you don't feel like paying, you can also see the Statue of Liberty from a few dozen yards away on the Staten Island cruise.
+If you don't feel like paying, you can also see the Statue of Liberty from a few dozen feet away on the Staten Island cruise.
 The boat departs every 30 minutes from Staten Island Ferry (about 5 minutes from Battery Park) and is free.

 Boats sail to Staten Island 24 hours a day, so feel free to enjoy the nighttime views as well.